Boys & Girls Clubs – Alaska Child Development Center

 6 Weeks to 5 Years at Woodland Park

 The Child Development Center is a licensed early childhood educational enrichment program that provides a safe, healthy, nurturing, and responsive setting for children ages 6 weeks to 5 years old.
 The Center offers a variety of educational opportunities that reflect a child’s individual and group needs.
 Special emphasis is placed on activities that develop self-confidence, self-expression, positive social interactions, and self-reliance.
-Staff members are trained in early childhood development and offer the children support, encouragement, and consistency.
+Staff members are trained in early childhood development and offer children support, encouragement, and consistency.

 School Aged Childcare at Woodland Park